darkmaeg/PactoTouch/README.md

   https://www.printables.com/model/899608-adafruit-5-hdmi-screen-case/related
 - HDMI + USB cables (varies by Pi model)
 - A usb keyboard for installation.
 - Micro USB adapter for usb keyboard.
-(If using a PiZero or PiZero2)

 ## 🎮 About the Pactotech 4000T Interface
 - Supports up to 4 players